 More than 200 law students have participated in the Asylum and Human Rights Clinic since the program started in the fall of 2002.
 The legal experience, exposure to human rights issues, and commitment to public service that students have gained through the program have had a lasting impact on their careers.
 Asylum and Human Rights Clinic alumni have gone on to judicial clerkships, positions with the U.S. Justice Department, State Department and Department of Homeland Security, public interest law jobs, and positions in large and small law firms.
 Click here for an article profiling one of the Asylum Clinic’s alumni.

 Clinical Professor of Law Jon Bauer is the Asylum and Human Rights Clinic’s director.
 He has been a member of the law school faculty since 1988, and has taught clinical and non-clinical courses focusing on civil rights, employment law, poverty law and mediation.
-He has been teaching in the Asylum and Human Rights Clinic since 2002.
+He has been teaching the Asylum and Human Rights Clinic since 2002.

 The Asylum and Human Rights Clinic is an intensive, nine-credit program, in which students

 - Obtain extensive experience working with a client, strengthening their interviewing and counseling skills;

 - Gain cross-cultural sensitivity, learning to communicate effectively across differences of language and culture;